godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``""`` |
 +-----------+--------+

-Comma-separated list of custom Android modules (which must have been built in the Android export templates) using their Java package path, e.g. ``org/godotengine/org/GodotPaymentV3,org/godotengine/godot/MyCustomSingleton"``.
+Comma-separated list of custom Android modules (which must have been built in the Android export templates) using their Java package path, e.g. ``"org/godotengine/godot/MyCustomSingleton,com/example/foo/FrenchFriesFactory"``.

+**Note:** Since Godot 3.2.2, the ``org/godotengine/godot/GodotPaymentV3`` module was deprecated and replaced by the ``GodotPayment`` plugin which should be enabled in the Android export preset under ``Plugins`` section.
+The singleton to access in code was also renamed to ``GodotPayment``.

 ----